Colonel Imam: Education and military career

-Relationships with United States

-After the dissolution of the Soviet Union, Amir Sultan Tarar was invited to the White House by the then President George Herbert Walker Bush, and was given a piece of the Berlin Wall with a brass plaque inscribed: "To the one who dealt the first blow."
-In the 2000s, Western intelligence agencies believed Colonel Imam was dead among a group of renegade officers from Pakistan's ISI who continued to help the Taliban after Pakistan turned against them following the attacks of September 11, 2001.

 Authentic knowledge about Amir Sultan Tarar

 Little is known of Amir Sultan Tarar's true history or operational profile as an agent of the ISI.
 Most information about 'Colonel Imam' was generated by his own admission, as well as news media speculation.
 Pakistan's secrecy over internal and external security, plus the code of conduct of Pakistan Armed Forces personnel serving in sensitive institutions, prevents such details from being available or verifiable.
 In 2010, however, Amir Sultan Tarar gave interviews to foreign and domestic journalists in Rawalpindi.

 Tarar's initial objective, after the Mujahedin infighting after Soviet withdrawal and before his involvement with Taliban, were unclear; his objectives at that time were just to find new friends for Pakistan from where to operate later, such as Akhaundzada of Helmand who had a blood feud with Hikmatyar and was a warlord with 17000 men under command.
 According to Colonel Imam's own claims, Soviets when in Afghanistan had put a 200 million Afghani bounty on him.
 He also claimed that, when he presented operational details to Aslam Baig after General Zia's death about anti-soviet struggle, the later was surprised as to the extent.
 In Cathey Schofield's book Inside Pakistan Army, Colonel Imam admitted meeting Osama Bin Laden in 1986.